chrispyatt/FindClusters/README.md

 findClusters.py - simply finds groups of genes/sequences that share a contig.
 Relies on the output of mapCoordinates.py as it just cycles through the strain directories checking the contig name in each filename.
 Outputs a tab-delimited file of strains that have at least two genes/sequences on the same contig.

 drawClusters.py - reads the output file of findClusters.py and draws cluster diagrams for each strain (all one PNG image).
+You can optionally omit certain strains from the drawing using the --omitStrains option (for example to remove strains that have failed QC checks from a final figure).